darthjamil/goodviews/docs/architecture/DomainModel.md

 can optionally share.
 Users also see a feed of friends activity.

 Then we identify bounded contexts.
-A client UI can read from multiple bounded context in order to show a coherent UI.
+A client UI can read from multiple bounded contexts in order to show a coherent UI.
 But one bounded context should not require request/response-ing with other bounded contexts; as soon as that seems like a requirement, it's a sign that the SOA boundaries are not correct.
 The various contexts should be passing messages back and